aditya2994/TDSP_Zippy/Docs/Project/Charter.md

 ## Architecture
 * Data
   * What data do we expect?
-Raw data in the customer data sources (e.g. on-prem files, SQL, on-prem Hadoop etc.)
+CSV files in the blob.
+We have four data sources.
 * Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
   * all the data,
   * after some pre-aggregation on-prem,
   * Sampled data enough for modeling

-* What tools and data storage/analytics resources will be used in the solution e.g.,
+* What tools and data storage/analytics resources will be used in the solution?
   * Databricks
   * AzureML for modeling and web service operationalization
 * How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.